 In Florida, most personal injury cases are governed by Florida Statutes §95.11.
-Under the law, the statute of limitations is four years from the date of the event.
+Under the law, the statute of limitations is two years from the date of the event.

 If you have any concerns about the deadline for filing a lawsuit, call a personal injury lawyer right away.

 Most Florida injury cases are governed by certain negligence rules.
 Types of cases that apply negligence rules include car crashes, premises liability, most wrongful death cases, and most standard personal injury cases.